connamara/quickfixn/README.md

 To build the project, run:

 ```
-build.bat
+build.ps1
 ```

 You can also override the default configuration (Release) by giving a command line argument:

 ```
-build.bat Debug
+build.ps1 Debug
 ```

-The build.bat script expects dotnet to be on your PATH.
+The build.ps1 script expects dotnet to be on your PATH.

 Alternatively, simply use the dotnet tools.